tinyplex/tinybase/site/home/index.md

 > which is most expensive.
 When we add horses to our pet store, the listener
 > detects that the highest price has changed.
 >
-> Read more about Metrics in the Metrics guide.
+> Read more about Metrics in the Using Metrics guide.

 ```js
 import {createMetrics} from 'tinybase';